 WDP Part 9b: Wire Protocol Specification

-This document defines the wire protocol for transmitting WDP diagnostics over HTTP.
-It specifies how servers encode diagnostics in responses and how clients parse and expand them using catalogs.
-Part 9b focuses on runtime communication, while Part 9a covers catalog file format and Part 9c provides implementation guidance.
+This document specifies the wire protocol for transmitting WDP diagnostics over HTTP.
+It defines how servers encode diagnostics in responses and how clients parse and expand them using catalogs.
+Part 9b focuses on runtime communication, while Part 9a 9a-CATALOG-FORMAT.md specifies catalog file format and Part 9c 9c-IMPLEMENTATION.md provides implementation guidance.

-- Compact IDs as JSON keys for efficient lookup (CompactID or CombinedID format)
+- Compact identifiers as JSON keys for efficient lookup (CompactID or CombinedID format)

 "wd"wrapper when mixing diagnostics with application data- Field placeholders use

-- Wire protocol NEVER includes namespace strings (namespace-free)
+- Wire protocol MUST NOT include namespace strings (namespace-free)

 - Efficient wire format with minimal transmission overhead

 The WDP wire protocol defines how diagnostics are transmitted over HTTP in a compact, efficient format.
-Servers send compact IDs and field values; clients expand them using pre-downloaded catalogs.
+Servers transmit compact identifiers and field values; clients expand them using pre-downloaded catalogs.

 - Efficient transmission with compact wire format

-- Offline expansion - clients expand diagnostics locally
+- Offline expansion capability (clients expand diagnostics locally)

-- Language-agnostic - same compact IDs work for all languages
+- Language-agnostic (identical compact identifiers work for all languages)

-- O(1) lookup - compact IDs as keys enable direct catalog access
+- O(1) lookup (compact identifiers as keys enable direct catalog access)

-- Compact IDs as Keys - Direct JSON key-based access, no "h" field needed
+- Compact Identifiers as Keys: Direct JSON key-based access without separate hash field

-"wd"only when necessary to avoid conflicts - Severity Agnostic - Same format for errors, warnings, info, help, critical
+"wd"only when necessary to avoid conflicts - Severity Agnostic: Identical format for errors, warnings, info, help, and critical diagnostics

-- Natural Multi-Diagnostic - Single format works for 1 or N diagnostics
+- Natural Multi-Diagnostic: Single format works for one or multiple diagnostics

-- Namespace-Free - Wire protocol NEVER includes namespace strings or metadata
+- Namespace-Free: Wire protocol MUST NOT include namespace strings or metadata

-When diagnostics are the only content in the response, use compact IDs as top-level keys:
+When diagnostics are the only content in the response, use compact identifiers as top-level keys:

 {